Out Friday the 13th of May!

 Out Friday the 13th of May Love Cats: A Tribute to The Cure is a new collection of recordings featuring a select few of the best in indie rock including Tancred, The Crookes, Minipop, Canopy Climbers, Sealions, Hayley Richman, Worm Is Green, Dowsing, Grace Kelly, The Hotelier, and The Guessing Game.
 Each group plays their own version of these adored songs with a stirring sense of confidence, and the resulting tracks vary in both depth and approach.

 David Bowie was a maverick amongst the sound and scope of rock music.
-His radical approach electrified the early 1970s rock scene with songs that braided psychedelic sensibilities and abstract lyricism, and to this day, his achievements have maintained one of the biggest followings in rock history.
 As New York Times wrote on his passing, David Bowie "transcended music, art and fashion...earned admiration and emulation across the musical spectrum — from rockers, balladeers, punks, hip-hop acts, creators of pop spectacles and even classical composers..."

 Preview and purchase John Vanderslice Plays David Bowie's Diamond Dogs and everywhere digital music is sold!

 More info on John Vanderslice Plays David Bowie's Diamond Dogs

 "I don't see much difference between Revolver and Rubber Soul.
 To me, they could be Volume One and Volume Two"